 This step is done by spraying a special liquid into the intake valves while the engine is running.
 This feeds the engine with throttle cleaner fluid and the air, which gets into the mixture and is ignited.
-This ensures cleaning the carbon deposits inside the intake and the intake valves.
+This cleans the carbon deposits inside the intake and the intake valves.